1995 New Zealand rugby league season: Auckland

 The Otahuhu Leopards won the Fox Memorial, their tenth, by defeating the Marist Saints 32–0 in the grand final.
 City Pt Chevalier won the Rukutai Shield as minor premiers.

 The Manurewa Marlins defeated the Waitemata Seagulls to win the Sharman Cup second division.
 As a result, they were promoted to the Fox Memorial for 1996.
 Otahuhu won the Stormont Shield.

 Otahuhu were coached by Trevor McLeod while Marist were coached by Del Hughes.
 Richmond included Greg Wolfgram, Ben Lythe and Boycie Nelson played for Mt Albert and Steve Buckingham and Lee Tamatoa played for Glenora.

 Wellington

 Marist Northern won the grand final of the Wellington Rugby League competition, defeating St George 48–22.
 The Randwick Kingfishers were the minor premiers.

 Canterbury

 The Halswell Hornets won the Canterbury Rugby League's Pat Smith Challenge Trophy grand final 20–19 over Linwood.
 Halswell were coached by Phil Prescott and included Glen Coughlan.
 The two teams had earlier shared the minor premiership.

 The West Coast Waro-rakau Hornets won the Thacker Shield by defeating Canterbury's Haswell Hornets 48–16.

 Northland

 The Moerewa Tigers won the Bay of Islands competition, by defeating the Kaikohe Lions 16–12.

-The West End Jumbos won the Whangarei City & Districts title, by defeating the Otaika Eagles 30–24 at Jubilee Park, Whangarei.
+The West End Jumbos won the Whangarei City & Districts title, by defeating the Otaika Eagles 30–24 at Jubilee Park, Whangārei.

 The East Coast Rebels won the Far North Districts title by defeating the Te Paatu United Warriors 32–28.